 2.6.
 Built-in Functions¶

-Builtin functions are function-like expressions, which are available without any modules.
-They implement inherit mechanisms of the language, in available in ast as separate expressions.
+Builtin functions are function-like expressions that are available without any modules.
+They implement inherent mechanisms of the language, in available in the AST as separate expressions.
 They are different from standard functions (see built-in functions).

-invoke will call block, lambda, or pointer to function (block_or_function) with provided list of arguments
+invokecalls a block, lambda, or pointer to a function (block_or_function) with the provided list of arguments.

-assert will cause application defined assert if x argument is false. assert can and probably will be removed from release builds.
-That’s why assert will not compile, if x argument has side effect (for example, calling function with side effects).
+assertcan and probably will be removed from release builds.
+That’s why it will not compile if the x argument has side effects (for example, calling a function with side effects).

-static_assert will cause compiler to stop compilation if x argument is false.
-That’s why x has to be compile-time known constant. static_assert will be removed from compiled program.
+static_assertcauses the compiler to stop compilation if the x argument is false.
+That’s why x has to be a compile-time known constant. ``static_assert``s are removed from compiled programs.

-concept_assert is similar to static_assert, however error will be reported one level above the assert. that way application can report contract errors.
+static_assert, but errors will be reported one level above the assert.
+That way applications can report contract errors.

-debug will print string str and value of x (like print).
-However, debug also returns value of x, which makes it suitable for debugging expressions:
+debugalso returns the value of x, which makes it suitable for debugging expressions:

 let mad = debug(x, "x") * debug(y, "y") + debug(z, "z") // x*y + z